-At the same time, keep in mind that your opinions should not be biased due to personal judgments or prejudices–they should be based on fact, not whimsical ideas.
+At the same time, keep in mind that your opinions should not be biased due to personal judgments or prejudices.
+They should be based on facts, not whimsical ideas.
 If you are passionate about something, let it show, but don’t come across as confrontational or close-minded.

 Discuss Your Long-Term Goals

 The panel needs to know that you have at least an inkling of what you want to take away from this school.
-Touch upon what skills you think you can hone, how you intend to take advantage of certain aspects of the program, and directly correlate them to your goals.
+Touch upon what skills you think you can hone and how you intend to take advantage of certain aspects of the program.
+Directly correlate them to your goals.